hugosantos-io/baobab/README.md

 ## What We Believe

 Like the Baobab, we create a strong and genuine ecosystem where knowledge is solid, without superficiality.
 Here, everyone collaborates, learns, and teaches authentically, building trust and real growth.
-We focus on being more than seeming, allowing knowledge to flourish with consistency.

 ## Contribute